Ask Netlify

 Once you’ve connected to your PolyScale account, the Netlify UI detects any existing caches on your account.
 You need to add a cache on Netlify to complete the integration.

-1. Select the name of the cache from the menu.
+2. Select the name of the cache from the Database caches menu.

-2. Create an Alias.
+3. Create an Alias.
 The PolyScale Integration uses this value in the environment variables created when integrating your cache.
-For example, if the alias is CUSTOMERS, this integration creates the environment variable POLYSCALE_CUSTOMERS_USERNAME.
+For example, if the alias is customers, this integration creates the environment variable POLYSCALE_CUSTOMERS_USERNAME.

-3. Enter the Database name, Host, and Port values for your database.
+4. Enter the Host, Port, and Database values for your database.
 These values should correspond to the settings of whatever database you have set up, so make sure you have the connection information for your database available when you configure this.

-When successful, find your cache listed in the Connected caches menu.
+When successful, find your cache listed in the Database caches menu.

 POLYSCALE_CUSTOMERS_USERNAME